NuPlay/RichText/README.md

     </a>
 </p>

-A powerful and customizable SwiftUI component for rendering HTML content with extensive styling options, media interaction, and cross-platform support.
+A modern, powerful, and type-safe SwiftUI component for rendering HTML content with extensive styling options, async/await support, media interaction, and comprehensive error handling.
+Built with Swift 6 and optimized for iOS 15.0+ and macOS 12.0+.

 ![github](https://user-images.githubusercontent.com/73557895/128497417-52d47524-05bf-48af-ae0a-e0cdffdbedf5.png)